 There’s been a lot of talk about respiratory syncytial virus (RSV) because of an uptick in cases this winter.
 While RSV has always been a concern for infants and toddlers, older children also became especially ill this fall and winter season.
 This is due to the severity of COVID, flu, and RSV outbreaks that hit all at once in what’s been dubbed a tripledemic.

 A related infection called croup is frequently linked to RSV, but they aren’t the same thing.
-The biggest difference between RSV vs. Croup is that RSV is a virus, while croup is a type of infection.
-Here’s what you need to know!
+The biggest difference between RSV vs. Croup is that RSV is a virus, while croup is a type of common respiratory illness.
+Here’s what you need to know.

 Respiratory syncytial virus, or RSV, is a virus that affects the respiratory tract and airways.
 Most adults and older children have mild cases that mirror a cold, while infants, toddlers, and elderly people have a higher risk of serious illness.
 As a result, it's really important for people who have symptoms of RSV or any other respiratory illness to stay away from infants and other medically vulnerable people.